Thursday, August 3, 2017

 - The instructor will demonstrate the methods taught in the course live, on servers with the latest Intel Xeon and Intel Xeon Phi processors.

-- Attendees will receive remote access to training servers with Intel Xeon Phi coprocessors (KNC) for 1 day and a set of programming and optimization exercises.
+- Attendees will receive remote access to these training servers for 1 day and a set of programming and optimization exercises.

 Bring your own laptop to take advantage of this opportunity.